sagemath/sagewiki_to_gh-2022-10-10/days26/projects.md

 PEOPLE: Kate, William S., Lola, Aly, Erin, Bianca

+  * smalljac

-  * make code usable from Python  (involves Cython); see [[http://code.google.com/p/purplesage/issues/detail?id=13|this psage issue]].
+      * make smalljac code usable from Python  (involves Cython); see [[http://code.google.com/p/purplesage/issues/detail?id=13|this psage issue]].

       * use code:

           - replicate and extend data in Kate's talk

           - maybe try genus 2 analogue?

-  * possibly implement cubic and sextic residue symbol.    make it really really fast, even if it is implemented, since Kate wants lots of data.
+  * cubic and sextic residue symbol

+      * there's a [[http://trac.sagemath.org/sage_trac/attachment/ticket/8485/trac_8485.patch|ticket]] that has only partial implementation (cubic residue of rational prime and element of Q(sqrt(-3))) -- not at all a general implementation

+      * there are artin symbols etc. -- big machinery

+      * we think a fast independent implementation of the cubic (and sextic) residue symbol is worthwhile

+      * what does SAGE do to compute quadratic residue symbols?

-  * explicit calculation of Grossencharacters.
+  * explicit calculation of Grossencharacters (aka Hecke characters).

 == Computing L-series of Jacobians of Certain Hyperelliptic Curves ==